 An interview by 4-4-2 magazine to commemorate his 70th birthday.

-The great man celebrates his 72nd birthday on Oct.
-23, 2012.
+The great man celebrates his 76th birthday on Oct.
+23, 2016.
 He was born Edson Arantes do Nascimento in Três Corações (Three Hearts) in the Brazilian state of Minas Gerais.
 He is the honorary President of the New York Cosmos.
-Pelé is the only athlete to ever cause a two-day truce in a war.
-(Biafran Civil War in Nigeria, September 1967).
+Pelé is the only athlete to ever cause a two-day truce in a war (during the Biafran Civil War in Nigeria during September 1967.)

 When I first met him, he mentioned that he played professionally in Brazil, but didn’t go into much detail.
 Kicking the ball around with him, it was obvious that his level far exceeded anything that I had ever witnessed.
 Amazing foot speed and ball control.
 I was mesmerized by him.